Community safety

 - the public sector (such as the Council and the police)

-- the private sector (such as local businesses)
+- The private sector (such as Housing Associations)

 - the faith sector (such as the local church)